Mouly Surya: 2019–present: Upcoming projects and international breakthrough

 In late 2019, Surya began production on an adaptation of Mochtar Lubis' novel A Road with no End, something Surya mentioned is a dream project for her.
 The film, titled This City Is a Battlefield, is a war drama set in 1946 just after Indonesia's independence the previous year.

 Commissioned by the Singapore International Film Festival and produced by Cinesurya, Surya's short film Something Old, New, Borrowed and Blue was released in March 2020.
 The film stars Ayushita and veteran actress Christine Hakim.
 Another short, titled Doll, premiered the following month on YouTube.
 The film was made while Surya was a student in Australia and contains dialogue in English.

 In May 2020, Netflix announced that Surya will helm the action-thriller film Trigger Warning with a screenplay by Josh Olson (known for David Cronenberg's A History of Violence) and John Brancato (known for David Fincher's The Game).
-Jessica Alba will star as a PTSD afflicted former service-member who inherits her grandfather's bar and soon discovers the truth behind his death.
+Jessica Alba stars as a PTSD afflicted former service-member who inherits her grandfather's bar and soon discovers the truth behind his death.